istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

     - /docs/setup/kubernetes/quick-start/
 ---

-Follow these instructions to quickly evaluate Istio in a Kubernetes cluster on any platform.
+Follow this guide to quickly evaluate Istio in a Kubernetes cluster on any platform.
 This guide installs Istio's built-in **demo** [configuration profile](/docs/setup/kubernetes/additional-setup/config-profiles/) using basic Kubernetes commands without needing to download or install [Helm](https://github.com/helm/helm).